vtexdocs/dev-portal-content/docs/guides/VTEX inStore/enable-fulfillment-on-instore.md

 vtex install vtex.carrier-tracking
 ```

->ℹ️ In case you have previously installed the apps, make sure they are updated by running the `vtex update` command on the CLI.
+> ℹ️️ In case you have previously installed the apps, make sure they are updated by running the `vtex update` command on the CLI.

 ### Step 7 - Configure a printer